-Section 10(2) requires the Auditor General to audit government ministries, officers of the legislature (e.g., Office of the Representative for Children and Youth), and other funds or appropriations that form part of the consolidated revenue fund.
+Section 10(2) requires the Auditor General to audit government ministries, officers of the legislature, and other funds or appropriations that form part of the consolidated revenue fund.
 Ministries and most of the officers do not currently produce their own financial statements, although they share a common financial reporting system.
 This work is conducted directly by the OAG.